yonghoow/firstsfc/README.md

 # firstsfc

-We stop at Vue Routing.
+We stop at Vue Animations with v-for.
+Section: The <TransitionGroup> Component

 This template should help get you started developing with Vue 3 in Vite.